-Nathan Goldman is a writer of fiction, nonfiction, and criticism and an editor for Full Stop.
+Nathan Goldman is a writer of fiction, nonfiction, and criticism and managing editor of Jewish Currents.

 Certainly the most delightful, these pieces may also be the most revealing about Benjamin.
 They foreground the power of unbounded play, which for Benjamin is essential to radical thinking and to the sacredness of stories.